eosbase/nuggets/lxd-eos-test-install.md

 Again, detach in the same manner.

-## Create some accounts and setup basic contracts
+## Create some accounts and setup contracts

 If you open a 2nd shell to the container, then you can trace all traffic between cleos client and nodeos and keosd as follows
 ```sh